Collin Mooney

-Collin Karl Mooney (born April 3, 1986) is an American football fullback who last played for the Atlanta Falcons of the National Football League (NFL) before being released on February 15, 2016.
+Collin Karl Mooney (born April 3, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Army Black Knights of the United States Military Academy.
 Mooney is West Point's all-time single-season rushing leader with 1,339 yards.
 In the last play of the 2008 Army-Navy Game, his final college game, he bested Mike Mayweather's record by a single yard.
-Mooney played for the Tennessee Titans of the National Football League during the 2012 and 2013 seasons.
+Mooney played for the Tennessee Titans of the NFL during the 2012 and 2013 seasons, and later for the Atlanta Falcons.

 Early years

 Mooney was born in Houston, Texas to Chuck and Kris Mooney.
 Mooney attended highschool at James E. Taylor where he played on both sides of the ball as a fullback and linebacker.
 He was a three-year letterwinner in football and earned All-Academic team honors all four years.
 Mooney also played baseball and belonged to the National Honor Society.